 - Eyeglasses, if you wear them.
-Even if you usually wear contact lenses, you may not want to deal with them while you are in the hospital, if you do, make sure to bring solution/case.
+Even if you usually wear contact lenses, you may not want to deal with them while you are in the hospital.
+If you do, make sure to bring solution and a case.

 - A bathrobe, a nightgown or two, slippers, and socks.
 Cookeville Regional Medical Center provides gowns and socks for you to use during labor and afterward, but some women prefer to wear their own.
 Choose a loose, comfortable gown that you do not mind getting dirty.
 It should be either sleeveless or have short, loose sleeves so your blood pressure can be checked easily.
 Slippers and a robe may come in handy if you want to walk the halls during your hospital stay.